-The Student Travel Award aims to support the next generation of landscape professionals and give them a head start in developing their knowledge and practice.
+The Landscape Institute’s (LI) Student Travel Award aims to support the next generation of landscape professionals and give them a head start in developing their knowledge and practice.
 The winner gets to travel somewhere in the world to learn about a specific landscape topic or project.

-The theme for this year’s competition is the future of landscape.
-With the dawn of the new decade, the Landscape Institute are asking the next generation of landscape talent to question:
+The theme for this year’s competition is ‘the future of landscape’.
+With the dawn of the new decade, the Landscape Institute is asking the next generation of landscape talent to question:

-- How will the landscape profession’s priorities change over the next 10 years?
+- How will the landscape profession’s priorities change over the next ten years?

 - What will influence and modify our practice?

 - What global issues and challenges will both the built and natural environment need to mitigate in the near future?

 - What developing skillset will practitioners need to meet public demand?